June 2025 Newsletter

 • The Tippecanoe County Democratic Party hosts monthly “Hoppy Hour” social gatherings on the first Thursday of each month from 5:30-7 pm at Thieme and Wagner Brewery (652 Main Street, Lafayette).
 This is an opportunity to share space to commiserate, connect, and collaborate on building the future they believe in.
 Whether you’re feeling frustrated, motivated, or a mix of both, this is your chance to find good company and engage in meaningful discussions.
 You can sign up via Mobilize here.

-• We will be hosting its next monthly gatherings on Wednesday, May 14, and Wednesday, June 11 from 6-7 pm in the Maple and Elm rooms at the West Lafayette Public Library (208 W Columbia Street, West Lafayette, second floor).
+• Indivisible will be hosting its next monthly gatherings on Wednesday, June 11, and Wednesday, July 9 from 6 to 7(-ish) pm in the Maple and Elm rooms at the West Lafayette Public Library (208 W Columbia Street, West Lafayette, second floor).
 In addition to street parking, parking is also available in the garage across the street at 117 N Chauncey Ave, West Lafayette.
 If the cost of parking is prohibitive, the Library staff can validate your ticket at the front desk.

 • Fuel Coffee Shop is hosting weekly gatherings for people who want to affect positive political change at the state level, but don’t know how to get started.
 Dubbed “Bluesdays at Fuel” because “the opposite of orange is blue,” the weekly meetings will take place at 4 pm on Tuesdays at their Lafayette location (106 S 16th St, Lafayette, 47905).
 You can find more information in this recurring Facebook event.
 They’ve also recently started a Facebook group.